-Thank you sir.
-Woman:
+Woman: Thank you sir.

-Snake bites usually happen at night, when people walk barefoot and accidentally stand on a snake.
-Different types of snake cause different types of damage but most snake bites are not dangerous.
-The damage caused by a snake bite depends on the type of snake and the amount of poison injected.
-Usually the snake is only able to inject a small amount of poison.
+Snake bites usually happen at night.
+People walk barefoot and stand on a snake, or reach for something with their hands.
+Therefore, more than 90% of all snakebites are on feet, lower legs and hands.
+Different types of snakes affect us humans differently, but most snake bites are not dangerous to humans.
+The effect of a bite on a person depends on the type of venom (poison) that is injected.
+Usually, the snake is only able to inject a small amount of venom.
+Half of all snake bites don't include venom.
+Not all snakebites that inject venom are a danger to humans as many snake venoms are mild.